CharlesAltendorf/MAP698Testing/README.md

 ## Landing Page with Mapbox Integration

-Based on further feedback, I chose to enhance the main landing page by integrating Mapbox’s 3D Buildings background layer, which provides a more dynamic and interactive experience.
-I uploaded the developments’ geojson file to Mapbox and applied a dark theme for better contrast.
-A slider was added to adjust the development years, with popups set up for future use.
+Based on further feedback, I enhanced the main landing page by integrating Mapbox’s **3D Buildings** background layer, creating a more dynamic and interactive experience.
+I uploaded the developments’ **GeoJSON** file to Mapbox and applied a dark theme for improved contrast.
+Additionally, I implemented a **slider** to adjust development years, with popups prepared for future use.

 ![Main Landing Map](pictures/3DMAP.png)
 ![Main Landing Source Code](pictures/sourcecode.png)

-Currently, the page is without CSS formatting, as I am still experimenting with alternatives to Bootstrap for styling.
+Initially, I used **Bootstrap** for my landing pages, as it was the framework I was most familiar with during my studies.
+However, after discussing options with **Boyd**, I explored **Bulma**.
+I found it intuitive and well-suited for mobile environments, which is essential for modern web development.

 ## Interviews